qijia00/JMeter_LoadTest/README.md

 # JMeter_LoadTest
-Sample script that I created with JMeter for load testing to analyze and measure the performance of cloud microservices.
-Credentials have been removed for privacy.
+Sample scripts that I created with JMeter for load testing.

+# How to use this repo please read
+README.docx